-- Children under 18years of age who will be allowed until their 21st birthday and physically or mentally incapacitated victims who will be allowed enough time until they are able to make claims are exempted from the Limitation Act.
+Children under 18 years of age will be allowed until their 21st birthday and physically or mentally incapacitated victims who will be allowed enough time until they are able to make claims are exempted from the Limitation Act.

 A loved one can however make claims on behalf of these sets of people rather than wait until they are able to make claims by themselves.
 This is advisable as medical negligence claims are much better to be made when facts or events can easily be recalled and relevant documents easily assessed.

 We are here to help and guide you to make claims for your loved one if you have concerns about this.